Epigraphy: Codes of law and regulations

-Ancient writers state that the earliest laws of Athens were inscribed upon tablets of wood, put together in a pyramidal shape.
-These, owing to their material, have perished; but we have some very early codes of law preserved on stone, notably at Gortyna in Crete.
+Ancient writers state that the earliest laws of Athens were inscribed upon tablets of wood assembled in a pyramidal shape.

+These, owing to their material, have perished.

+There are early codes of law preserved on stone, notably at Gortyna in Crete.
 Here an inscription of great length is incised on the slabs of a theatre-shaped structure in 12 columns of 50 lines each; it is mainly concerned with the law of inheritance, adoption, etc. Doubtless similar inscriptions were set up in many places in Greece.
 An interesting series of inscriptions deals with the conditions under which colonists were sent out from various cities, and the measures that were taken to secure their rights as citizens.
 A bronze tablet records in some detail the arrangements of this sort made when Locrians established a colony in Naupactus; another inscription relates to the Athenian colonisation of Salamis, in the 6th century BC.